Space Cowboys Game Notes at Round Rock

 - Space Cowboys Game Notes at Round Rock - Sugar Land Space Cowboys

-- Huang shines, River Cats drop series opener vs Las Vegas - Sacramento River Cats
+- Krizan's Slam Highlights 6-Run 2nd to Lift River Cats Past Aviators - Sacramento River Cats

-- Duzenack Swats Bees in Reno's 9-6 Comeback Win - Reno Aces
+- El Paso Sweeps Doubleheader in Albuquerque Wednesday - El Paso Chihuahuas

-- Late Inning Rally Dooms Salt Lake in Series Opener - Salt Lake Bees
+- Moniak Powers Bees to Win over Aces - Salt Lake Bees

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.